srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 ### Cost Function

-After we defined a hypothesis function, we can feed data into this function and it will return a prediction or an estimate of what the output value y should be for a particular set of inputs.
+After we defined the hypothesis function, we can feed data into this function and it will return a prediction or an estimate of what the output value y should be for a particular set of inputs.
 But how good is this value computed via our hypothesis?

 We need to measure the __accuracy__ of our hypothesis.
 We do so by computing the difference of the hypothesis with the actual "true" target value from the dataset.
 (Remember from above that in supervised learning we need to provide the target value for each training example.)

-Since we not only have a single training example but lots of them, we can measure the difference for each.
+Since there are many training examples and not just a single one, we can measure the difference for each.
 That's what a cost function does.

 The difference of hypothesis and target is called the __error__ or __cost__ or __loss__.

-Conceptially there are many different options how to measure or express this error.
+Conceptually, there are many different options how to measure or express this error.
-The most common method is __mean squared error__ (MSE) and is defined as follows:
+The most common method is to compute th __mean squared error__ (MSE) and is defined as follows:

 - compute the difference of hypothesis and correct output for a particular training example $i$,
 - square the difference,
 - sum the squared differences across all $m$ training examples, and then
 - divide the total by $m$ to get the mean (average) cost.

-Mathematically, we'll denote this kind of cost function as $J$
+Mathematically, we'll denote this kind of cost function $J$ as

 $J(\theta_0, \theta_1, ..., \theta_n) = \frac{1}{2m} \sum\limits_{i=1}^{m} ( h_{\theta} (x^{(i)}) - y^{(i)} )^2$

-and is read as "J _with respect to_ Theta 1, ...
-Theta n" stating in brackets the variable that we're minimizing for (i.e. Theta).
+and read it as "_J with respect to Theta 1, ...
+Theta n__" stating in brackets the variable(s) that we're minimizing for (i.e. Theta).

 Next, we want to __minimize__ this cost function, i.e. find those parameters or those values of $\theta$ that result in the minimum J.

-Minimizing the cost is an optimization problem: we want to find the optimal representation of $h(x)$.
+Minimizing the cost is an __optimization problem__: we want to find the optimal representation of $h(x)$ which leads us to the third and last step in the methodology for linear regression.

+Before we do that, a short side note.
 You probably noticed that in above formula for J we're actually dividing by 2m instead of simply by m.
-This is done for mathematical convenience later (when computing the derivate) and doesn't impact the minimization, hence a valid simplication.
+This is done for mathematical convenience later (when computing the derivate).

-At this point it may be worth noting that in addition to mean squared error there are other possible cost functions, e.g. using the mean absolute error or the average cross entropy.
+Since it doesn't impact the minimization it represents a valid simplication.

-MSE though is simple and the most frequently used.
+At this point it may also be worth noting that in addition to mean squared error there are other possible cost functions, e.g. one could compute the mean _absolute_ error or the average cross entropy.

 ![_config.yml]({{ site.baseurl }}/images/linreg_optimization.jpg)